JMarcosHP/Debian-Indestructible/guides/EFI-SWAPPARTITION.md

 EOF
 ```

-Add the full sources for your specific Debian release, you can copy an example from [here](https://github.com/JMarcosHP/Debian-Indestructible/tree/main/sources).
+Add the full sources for your specific Debian release, you can copy an example from [here](https://github.com/JMarcosHP/Debian-Indestructible/tree/main/sources) in both `.list` and `.sources` formats.

 #### 33. Update System